Kschang knows a fair amount about frauds, scams, Ponzi schemes, pyramid schemes, and multi-level marketing.

-In studying network marketing, i.e. multi-level marketing (MLM) for two years, specifically by studying a scam that claims to be MLM, but also a lot of peripheral research, I have came to the conclusion that MLM business model is fundamentally flawed, and thus, can be a VERY DANGEROUS business to participate in, if you don't go in with all the facts.
+In studying network marketing, i.e., multi-level marketing (MLM) for two years, specifically by studying a scam that claims to be MLM, but also a lot of peripheral research, I have come to the conclusion that the MLM business model is fundamentally flawed, and thus, can be a VERY DANGEROUS business to participate in, if you don't go in with all the facts.

-Basically, if a MLM is selling a dream of "passive income", not selling products, that MLM is essentially encouraging the itself to turn into a pyramid scheme because of the five flaws in the system itself.
+Basically, if an MLM is selling a dream of "passive income," not selling products, that MLM is essentially encouraging itself to turn into a pyramid scheme because of the five flaws in the system itself.

 The five flaws are: